-Appendix D: Talking to children when they express concerns about their mental health or wellbeing
+Appendix D: Talking to pupils when they express concerns about their mental health or wellbeing

-The advice below is from children themselves, in their own words, together with some additional ideas to help you in initial conversations with pupils when they disclose mental health concerns.
-This advice should be considered alongside relevant school policies on pastoral care and child protection and discussed with relevant colleagues as appropriate.
+The advice below is from pupils themselves, in their own words, together with some additional ideas to help you in initial conversations with pupils when they disclose mental health concerns.
+This advice should be considered alongside the schools Rights Respecting Relationships, Equality and GIREFEC policies, as well as child protection procedures (MC57) and discussed with relevant colleagues as appropriate.